 Sitting in front of a four-track recorder, the song that poured out of Cantrell might have been laced with bitterness.
 Instead, its harrowing lyrics were written from the standpoint of his father; describing the ‘stinging sweat’ and ‘mosquito death’ of a trek through the jungle, and an imagined skirmish with the Vietcong.

-The title was the nickname given to Cantrell Snr. by his great-grandfather: “Apparently he was a cocky little kid, and his hair used to stick up on top of his head like a rooster’s comb.”
+The title's meaning was prompted by a nickname given to Cantrell Snr. by his great-grandfather: “Apparently he was a cocky little kid, and his hair used to stick up on top of his head like a rooster’s comb.”

 “I certainly had resentments,” Cantrell notes, “as any young person does in a situation where a parent isn’t around or a family is split.
 But on Rooster, I was trying to think about his side of it – what he might have gone through.
 To be honest, I didn’t really sit down intending to do any of that; it just kinda came out.